viltgroup/minium-developer/minium-pupino-cucumber-archetype/README.md

 Cucucmber backend is very similar to [Cucumber Rhino](https://github.com/cucumber/cucumber-jvm/tree/master/rhino).
 Actually, it was adapted from there and even uses the same Javascript API.

-You can create a Minium Cucumber test project with the `minium-script-cucumber-archetype`:
+You can create a Minium Cucumber test project with the `minium-pupino-cucumber-archetype`:

 ```sh
 mvn archetype:generate \